alexlobera/leanjs_OLD_NX/src/pages/blog/leanjs-react-amsterdam.md

 ## Can’t wait until April?
 Join our Amsterdam part-time React course in March

-Here at ReactJS Academy, we’re all about helping developers take their career further by learning React.
+Here at React GraphQL Academy, we’re all about helping developers take their career further by learning React.
 We were the first to start teaching React in Europe, and now we’re proud to bring our proactive, hands-on part-time courses to Amsterdam.

 During the part-time React course, you will learn: